thalescastro98/bank-simulator/README.md

 There are two ways to start the server properly.
 For both, you will need a `.env` file as described above.

 The first method to start the server needs a `.env` file like `.env.example`.
 Once that's done, run the command `docker-compose up db` to start a local PostgreSQL instance.
-To start the server, run the commands `npm run build` and `npm run start`, in that order.
-You can also change `.env` file, setting `ENVIROMENT` as `dev` (`ENVIROMENT=dev`), and run the command `npm run test` to run the tests or run the command `npm run dev` to start the local server.
+Run the command `npm run test` to run the tests or run the command `npm run dev` to start the local server.
+You can also change `.env` file, setting `ENVIROMENT` as `production` (`ENVIROMENT=production`), and run the commands `npm run build` and `npm run start`, in that order, to start the local server.
 To stop and remove the PostgreSQL container, run the command `docker-compose down db`.

 The second method to start the server needs a `.env` file similar to `.env.example`, just setting `POSTGRES_HOST` as `db` (`POSTGRES_HOST=db`).
 Once that's done, just run the command `docker-compose up`, which will create and start the necessary containers.
 Wait a while until the local server is started.
 To stop and remove running containers, run the command `docker-compose down`.